nick-novak/Goals-n-such/music/top-albums-2020.md

 Andy Shauf -- The Neon Skyline
 Tame Impala -- The Slow Rush
 Nathaniel Rateliff -- An It's Still Alright
-Marcus Kind -- Beautiful Stranger
+Marcus Kind -- El Dorado
 Bonny Light Horseman -- Self-titled
+Real Estate -- The Main Thing
+Jason Isbell and the 400 Unit -- Reunions
+Muzz -- Self-titled
+Hamilton Leithauser -- The Loves of Your Life

 ## Top Albums I've discovered (in no particular order)
+Allah-Las -- LAHS - 2019